The Fast Break – Victoria

 Sea surface temperature (SST) anomalies

-The equatorial Pacific Ocean surface cooled further over October in the central region.
-The oceanic values for NINO3 and NINO3.4 were −0.22 and −0.53oC respectively (28 October).
-Both these values remain normal.
-A La Niña value would be cooler than −0.8 oC.
-Ocean temperatures are warmer than normal across the northern Australian seas as better moisture sources.
-Most models predict a La Niña forming in the central Pacific, a flavour of La Niña called a ‘Modoki’.
+The equatorial Pacific Ocean surface stopped cooling and started to warm back to normality during November.
+The oceanic values for NINO3 and NINO3.4 were −0.05 and −0.14 °C respectively (26 November).
+Both these values are normal as a La Niña value would be cooler than −0.8oC.
+Ocean temperatures are warmer in the Coral Sea as a better moisture sources.
+Most models still predict a La Niña can form in the central Pacific, a flavour of La Niña called a ‘Modoki’.
+With the Equatorial Pacific warming instead of cooling this month there is a lot of work for it to do to get to this state.

 Sea surface temperatures are the key to the world’s rainfall.
 For more information on how they are measured, maps created and how to read them, check out our eLearn

-Map of the world showing sea surface temperature anomalies, the central equatorial Pacific shows a cool zone.
-The Indian Ocean is very warm off Sumatra and there is warmer water northeast of Australia in the Coral Sea.
+Map of the world showing sea surface temperature anomalies, the central equatorial Pacific is neutral with some cool along the Equator.
+The Indian Ocean is very warm off the north-west Australian coast and warmer up into Indonesia across to the Coral Sea.

 Equatorial Pacific subsea temperature anomalies